FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 11th September 2018.md

 provided in the estimates.
 Councillor Keary proposed a Motion should go to the

-full Council Meeting, this was seconded by Councillor Teskey.--- 7
+full Council Meeting, this was seconded by Councillor Teskey.
+---
+7

  Councillor O’Donoghue thanked the other Members for their help completing the